marvin-nyalik/Coding-Challenge/README.md

 Bubble sort is a simple sorting algorithm that repeatedly steps through a given list of items, comparing each pair of adjacent items and swapping them if they’re in the wrong order.
 The algorithm continues until it makes a pass through the entire list without swapping any items.

 Bubble sort is also sometimes referred to as “sinking sort”.

+- [ ] Solution => bubble_sort.rb

+# Selection Sort

+Imagine you have a bunch of toys all mixed up on the floor, and you want to put them in order from smallest to biggest.
+Selection sort is like looking at all the toys and picking the smallest one first.
+You then put that smallest toy in the front.
+After that, you look at the rest of the toys and find the next smallest one.
+You keep doing this until all the toys are in order from the smallest to the biggest.
+It's like picking the smallest toy each time and putting it in its right place.

+- [ ] Solution in selection_sort.rb